mcgivrer/fromClassToGame/docs/chapters/06-new-components.md

 ### Render adaptation

-The `Render.draw(Graphics,GameObject)` must be modified to let it render the `TextObject`.
+The `Render.draw(Graphics,GameObject)` must be modified to let it renderer the `TextObject`.
 In a first run, we will use a simple if to capture the nature of the object to be rendered:

 ```java